Cucuron: Demographics

 The village had almost 1,000 inhabitants at the beginning of the 14th century and there were nearly 2,000 on the eve of the Great Plague of Marseille of 1720-1.
 The deaths caused by the plague, however, led to a sharp decline in population in the 18th century, that decline was compounded in the 19th century with rural flight.

-The inhabitants of the village are called Cucuronnais.
+The inhabitants of the village are called Cucuronnais in French.

 Economy

 There are many traders in the village: a grocers, a tobacco shop, two bakeries and a butcher, a pharmacy, restaurants, bars and a hotel.
 It has had ADSL (broadband internet) since January 2005.

 Agriculture

 The viticulture (vineyards) and vegetable crops (asparagus in particular) found on village land, are from post World War I. The village has several cooperatives: one for cherry jam, an agricultural cooperative for wheat and other grains, a viticultural cooperative, and two olive oil mills open their doors to olive growers in mid-November.

 The village produces Côtes du Luberon AOC wines - AOC stands for Appellation d'origine contrôlée (controlled designation of origin).
 Wines which are not AOC can be labelled, after approval, vin de pays d'Aigues.

 Like the rest of the surrounding area, olive cultivation is growing in Cucuron.